umeshksingla/umeshksingla.github.io/_pages/about.md

 **Exploration in complex naturalistic behavior**
 {: style="text-align: justify" }
 <img src="/images/woot.jpeg" alt="pretty picture" width="50%" style="padding-left: 1%; float: right;">
 For my **masters** thesis, I am working with Professor [Marcelo Mattar](https://mattarlab.ucsd.edu) to study exploration in complex environments and trying to explain structure exhibited by animals while navigating a binary-tree maze.
 I am particularly interested in how reinforcement learning can be used to model exploration and planning in animals.
 We are investigating how animals deviate from optimality in such decisions, by analyzing naturalistic behavior data, and fitting and comparing computational models.
+{: style="text-align: justify" }
 While trying to explain freely-navigating mice in a complex binary tree maze, we found connections in ecology and the temporal abstraction provided by options in RL literature.
 We are now studying if the same holds when we introduce a simple task for the mice or reward in a corner.

 **Bayesian models of rodent behavior**